kylelim/AP_classification/docs/installation.md

 - **Configure your Predictor**.
 We employ a predictor to estimate prompt performance.
 The default predictor LLM is GPT-3.5.
 Configuration is located in the `predictor` section of `config/config_default.yml`.

-### Configure Human-in-the-Loop Annotator

-Our pipeline incorporates a human-in-the-loop annotation process using [Argilla](https://docs.argilla.io/en/latest/index.html).
-Follow these steps to set it up:

-1. **Set Up Argilla Server and UI:** Follow the [instructions](https://docs.argilla.io/en/latest/getting_started/quickstart_installation.html) to install and set up an Argilla server and user interface.

-2. **Quick Installation Option:** For a faster setup, we recommend deploying Argilla on a Hugging Face [space](https://huggingface.co/new-space?template=argilla/argilla-template-space).

-3. **Configure API Settings:** After setting up the server, modify the `api_url` and `api_key` in the `config/config_default.yml` file.
-For instance, if using the recommended Hugging Face space, your API URL should be formatted as follows: `api_url: 'https://<your-argilla-space-name>.hf.space'`.

 ### Configure LLM Annotator

 To specify an LLM as the annotation tool in your pipeline, update the `annotator` section in the `config/config_default.yml` file as follows: